This is one of several user guides on specific topics. The directory for all user guides is here.

 This tells me that if I click the LIN button, the deal filter will determine which deals are saved to the LIN file.
 With the default settings shown above, all deals would be written.

-Note that if I move my mouse pointer over the “Collect Deals” button, the deal filter panel is in effect for determining which deals go into the deal collection, too:
+Note that if I move my mouse pointer over the “Add Deals” button of the Deal Collection panel, the deal filter panel is in effect for determining which deals go into the deal collection, too:

 The deal filter has four settings.

 The board number dropdown of the deal filter lets you select a board number, set of board numbers, or a range of board numbers to include.
-The selections were designed to cover the situations that a teacher or student might want to see most often, and are more easily understood if you study the blog post and 64-board map linked from that post and also on the deal filter panel itself.
+The selections were designed to cover many situations that a teacher or student might want to see most often, and are more easily understood if you study the blog post and 64-board map linked from that post and also on the deal filter panel itself.
+But if you are not dealing with board numbers higher than 64, don’t worry about “Like” matching!